 • Pregnancy Heartburn • Shortness of breath

 • Old bed or mattress

 Many women experience strange dreams during pregnancy.
 I’m not sure why that is.
 People have had dreams about giving birth to litters of kittens or large baby elephants!
 Dreams are a way of processing our fears and anxieties.
 You could try avoid eating those foods that are notorious for giving bad dreams e.g. cheese.

-in pregnancy can be avoided or prevented by adopting good posture and being careful with carrying heavy items (including toddlers).
+Most back pain in pregnancy can be avoided or prevented by adopting good posture and being careful with carrying heavy items (including toddlers).
 During pregnancy your body produces a hormone called Relaxin.
 This hormone relaxes all your ligaments and tendons as well as other things.